fjwright/Run-REDUCE-0/UserGuide.md

 ### Quit

-This terminates both REDUCE and the Run-REDUCE GUI, as does the close widget at the top right-hand corner of the main window frame.
+This terminates both REDUCE and the Run-REDUCE GUI, as does the close widget that is normally at the top right-hand corner of the main window frame.

 ## The REDUCE Menu